FRRouting/frr/doc/user/evpn.rst

 Then create our root bridge and VXLAN device.
 These devices will service all VNIs, both L2VNIs and L3VNIs included.
-The bridge must be VLAN aware, i.e., `vlan_filtering 1`.
+The bridge must be VLAN aware, i.e., ``vlan_filtering 1``.
 It's best to set no default pvid to prevent accidentally bridging two unrelated networks.

 .. code-block:: shell

-   ip link add vxbr0 type bridge vlan_filtering 1 vlan_default_pvid 0
+   ip link add br0 type bridge vlan_filtering 1 vlan_default_pvid 0
    # the key setting for SVD configuration is "external"
    # "vnifilter" isn't strictly necessary but is correct
-   ip link add vx0 type vxlan dstport 4789 local 100.64.0.1 nolearning external vnifilter ip link set vxbr0 addrgenmode none ip link set vx0 addrgenmode none master vxbr0
+   ip link add vxlan0 type vxlan dstport 4789 local 100.64.0.1 nolearning external vnifilter ip link set br0 addrgenmode none ip link set vxlan0 addrgenmode none master br0

 We will also choose a unique MAC address per VTEP which will be advertised along with each Type-2 route advertising an IP address, and each Type-5 route.
 This